Tomasi Puapua: Prime minister

 The next general election was held on 26 March 1989.
 In the subsequent parliament the members elected Bikenibeu Paeniu.

 Following the general election that was held on 25 November 1993 the members of parliament were evenly split in their support of the incumbent Prime Minister Bikenibeu Paeniu and Tomasi Puapua.
 As a consequence, the Governor-General dissolved the parliament on 22 September and a further election took place on 25 November 1993.
 The subsequent parliament elected Kamuta Latasi as prime minister on 10 December 1993.

 Speaker

 He was elected Speaker of the Parliament of Tuvalu (Palamene o Tuvalu) during government of Kamuta Latasi from 1993 to 1998.

 Governor-General

 Having exercised the senior executive office for many years, Puapua later served as Governor-General of Tuvalu as the representative of Elizabeth II, Queen of Tuvalu from 1998 to 2003, which is a higher office in protocol terms, but is more ceremonial in nature.

 Commonwealth honours

-In 1998 he was made a Knight Commander of the Most Excellent Order of the British Empire (KBE) for services to medicine, politics and the community.
+In the 1998 Birthday Honours, Puapua was appointed a Knight Commander of the Order of the British Empire (KBE) for services to medicine, politics and the community.

-In 2002 Puapua was appointed to the Order of St Michael and St George and the Privy Council.
+In 2002, Puapua was appointed to Knight Grand Cross of the Order of St Michael and St George (GCMG).